-There’s more midweek action in the Premier League and BetVictor Brand Ambassador Michael Owen is here to provide his best bets ahead of it all.
+There’s more midweek action in the football Premier League and BetVictor Brand Ambassador Michael Owen is here to provide his best bets ahead of it all.

 West Ham to win to nil